FailAcademy/learning/web-dev-foundation/_slides/03-js/03-functions-and-objects-slides.md

 # Another Example

-Notice that we don't explicitly "return" anything from this function, we just write out the result:
+Notice that we don't explicitly **return** anything from this function, we just write out the result:

 ```javascript
 function fullName() {